Skip to main content

 Aditya's diagnosis of AML came just weeks after they had celebrated Diwali, the Hindu festival of lights, in 2023.

-As the family approaches Diwali this year, Aditya’s health is much improved, but they’ll keep the celebrations light.
+As the family approached Diwali in 2024, Aditya’s health was much improved, but they’ll keep the celebrations light.
 In the past they would gather for prayers to the Hindu god Ganesha to remove all obstacles in their path.
 This year, they will do the same, but also look to St. Jude for help.

 St. Jude has given us hope in a really difficult time.
 The doctors, the nurses, they’re continuously working to make sure Aditya has everything he needs.
 It’s a blessing to have St. Jude.